 These programmes should take place within the community, rather than at central clinics, to minimise dropout rates.
 Information and communications technologies can help too: one programme in India for children with disabilities uses community workers and mobile tech to deliver interventions — how to best feed the child, for example — informed by evidence.

 Despite Brazil’s strong primary healthcare service, support services for children with disabilities are limited.
 Philanthropic national organisations, such as APAE, fill some of the gaps.
 But essentially it will be parents, in particular mothers, will be mainly responsible for caring for children with microcephaly.
 Interventions are therefore needed to teach parents to better stimulate their child or pick up on cues from their children about what they need.

 The parents of these babies will also need emotional support, particularly as a lot of stigma and discrimination is reported around childhood disability in Brazil.
 Evidence shows that parents of children with disabilities can suffer acute anxiety and may feel socially isolated.
 Parents may also face financial pressures as they forego work to look after their child or pay for extra healthcare.

 Establishing support groups for parents will help provide emotional and practical support.
 Such groups have been set up around the world for the parents of children with cerebral palsy, providing a forum for parents to come together and learn skills but also share experiences.
 Schemes like these could work in Brazil.
-Children have many fundamental rights, including the right to an education.
-Schools and teachers must adapt so they can give children with microcephaly an effective education.
-The Beyond Boundaries programme in India does this by training teachers in inclusive methods and providing services — such as resource centres stocked with special equipment and adaptive devices — for children with special needs.

 Governments and international health campaigners must act now to ensure these kids aren’t forgotten, so they and their families can have the best lives possible.